The Corporate Governance Review: France

 Legal responsibilities of the board

-In companies with a one-tier structure, the board of directors is responsible for determining the corporate strategy and supervising its implementation.
+In companies with a one-tier structure, the board of directors, guided by the company's corporate interest, is responsible for determining the corporate strategy and supervising its implementation and, in doing so, it must take into consideration the social and environmental issues related to its activity.
 It is also responsible for controlling the management of the company, for appointing and removing the chair, CEO and deputy CEOs and determining their remuneration, and for convening the shareholders' meetings.

 In companies with a two-tier structure, the supervisory board supervises the management board and carries out the verifications and inspections it considers appropriate.
 The supervisory board also has specific attributions, which are similar to those attributed to the board of directors.